/ tool-comparisons / Convex vs Drizzle for Solo Developers

 Server Functions Built-in Not included (use your own)

-Migrations Automatic Drizzle Kit (manual or push)
+Migrations Automatic Drizzle Kit (generate, push, pull, migrate)

-Price Free tier, then $25/mo Free (open source)
+Price Free tier, then $25/dev/mo Free (open source)

-Database Choice Convex only Postgres, MySQL, SQLite
+Database Choice Convex only Postgres, MySQL, SQLite, MSSQL, CockroachDB, SingleStore

 Data Model Document Relational